DAXGRID/open-ftth-overview/Route Network Editing Details/README.md

 }
 ```

-**What will then happen asynchronously behind the scenes**
+**What will happen asynchronously behind the scenes**

-A validation coordinator service will listen on RouteSegmentMarkedForDeletion events, and will make sure that all registered route network validation services are asked if it's okay to delete that segment.
+A validation coordinator service will listen on RouteSegmentMarkedForDeletion events, and will make sure that all registered route network validation services are asked if it's okay to delete the segment.

-If all validation services says yes, the validation coordinator will add a RouteSegmentRemoved to the events.route-network topic, and the segment can treated as deleted in all the route network event consumers.
+If all validation services says yes, the validation coordinator will add a RouteSegmentRemoved to the event.route-network topic, and the segment can be treated as deleted in all the route network event consumers.

 If one of the validation services says no, then we have a conflict that must be handled by a user.
-No RouteSegmentRemoved will then be added to the events.route-network topic, so the route segment will still be there, so network model integrity is not broken.
+No RouteSegmentRemoved will then be added to the event.route-network topic, so the route segment will still be there, and the network model integrity is not broken.

-How conflicts are reported to the user, and how they resolve it, is out of scope and of no interest to the route network editing functionality.
+How validators report conflicts to the user, and how the user resolves them, is of no interest to the route network editing functionality (GDB integrator).
+It just waits for a RouteSegmentRemoved event, and delete the segment if such one is recieved.

+When no conflict, the expected behaviour is that the segment will be deleted efter a few seconds, after all the validators has been run.

-**Events emitted to event.route-network topic by the validator fi/when it's safe to remove the segment:**
+**Events emitted to event.route-network topic by the validator logic if/when it's safe to remove the segment:**

 ```yaml
 {